peczenyj/MooseX/README.md

   has event_handler: {
     is: :ro,
     isa: EventHandler,
-    default: lambda{ EventHandler.new }, # EventProcessor HAS ONE EventHandler
+    default: -> { EventHandler.new },    # EventProcessor HAS ONE EventHandler
     handles: {                           # Now, lets start to delegate and currying:
       ping: { emit: :pinged },           # ping() is the same of event_handler.emit(:pinged)
       pong: { emit: :ponged },           # pong(x) is the same of event_handler.emit(:pinged,x)